aisingapore/TagUI/README.md

 Optional - configure web browser settings in tagui_config.txt (browser resolution, step timeout of 10s etc)

+Tip - developers with Node.js might find it more convenient to npm install tagui

 # To Use
 ### COMMAND LINE
 ```